-- (ii) An employee eligible for Enhanced First Consideration in accordance with Article 12.13(b)(i), will be appointed to the same course the next 4 times it is offered as a bargaining unit Appointment, provided that the employee continues to meet the criteria in Article 12.05 and subject to Article 12.13(c). - (iii) Standard First Consideration need only be completed once for the same course. - (iv) The Appointment of a PhD Student in accordance with Article 12.12 shall not count as a bargaining unit Appointment for the purposes of eligibility for First Consideration. - (v) Appointments provided to PhD students under Article 12.12 do not count toward entitlement for a First Consideration Appointment.
+- (ii) An employee eligible for Enhanced First Consideration in accordance with Article 12.13(b)(i), will be appointed to the same course the next 4 times it is offered as a bargaining unit Appointment, provided that the employee continues to meet the criteria in Article 12.05 and subject to Article 12.13(c). - (iii) Standard First Consideration need only be completed once for the same course. - (iv) The Appointment of a PhD Student in accordance with Article 12.12 shall not count as a bargaining unit Appointment for the purposes of eligibility for First Consideration. - (v) Appointments provided to PhD students under Article 12.12 do not count toward entitlement for First Consideration Appointment. - (c) Eligibility for First Consideration shall be subject to satisfactory evaluations for courses previously taught. - (d) The Employer, at its discretion, may extend an employee's Standard or Enhanced First Consideration entitlement. - (e) The number of sections in a First Consideration entitlement obtained in accordance with Articles 12.13(a)(i), and 12.13(b)(i) will be equivalent to the number of sections taught in the Appointment in which the First Consideration entitlement was earned. - (f) When there are competing First Consideration rights for an Appointment, the employee with the most Current Seniority will be offered the Appointment.
+When 2 or more employees have equal current Seniority, the employee with the most Aggregate Seniority will be offered the Appointment.

-- (c) Eligibility for First Consideration shall be subject to satisfactory evaluations for courses previously taught. - (d) The Employer, at its discretion, may extend an employee's Standard or Enhanced First Consideration entitlement. - (e) The number of sections in a First Consideration entitlement obtained in accordance with Articles 12.13(a)(i), and 12.13(b)(i) will be equivalent to the number of sections taught in the Appointment in which the First Consideration entitlement was earned. - (f) When there are competing First Consideration rights for an Appointment, the employee with the most Current Seniority will be offered the Appointment.
-When 2 or more employees have equal Current Seniority, the employee with the most Aggregate Seniority will be offered the Appointment. - (g) An Employee may decline the first Standard First Consideration Appointment without forfeiting their entitlement to the second Standard First Consideration Appointment.
+- (g) An Employee may decline the first Standard First Consideration Appointment without forfeiting their entitlement to the second Standard First Consideration Appointment.
 An Employee may decline the first or second Enhanced First Consideration Appointment, but not both, without forfeiting their entitlement to the third Enhanced First Consideration Appointment, provided that the employee continues to meet the criteria in Article 12.05 and subject to Article 12.13(c). - (h) An employee on an approved leave in accordance with Article 18 will maintain their eligibility for Standard or Enhanced First Consideration and will not forfeit their entitlement to any First Consideration Appointment accrued prior to the approved leave.
-Current Seniority and Aggregate Seniority will accrue for the period of the leave. - 12.14 For the purposes of Article 12.13, the term "course" shall include an anti-requisite course.
+Current Seniority and Aggregate Seniority will accrue for the period of the leave. - (i) In the event that an Appointment is cancelled, that cancelled Appointment does not count against the number of Appointments that an employee is entitled to as part of their First Consideration Appointment entitlement in Articles 12.13(a)(ii) or 12.13(b)(ii). - 12.14 For the purposes of Article 12.13, the term "course" shall include an anti-requisite course.